25 Best Thrillers on Netflix Canada You Need to Watch Right Now

 All the Money in the World (2017)

 Ridley Scott’s thriller tracks the story of John Paul Getty III: the 16-year-old grandson of oil tycoon J. Paul Getty who in 1973 was kidnapped by a Mafia offshoot in Rome.
 When his mother (Michelle Williams) approaches his rich-beyond-belief grandfather (Christopher Plummer, who famously shot all of his scenes in eight days after replacing Kevin Spacey), the older Getty refuses to pay the $17 million ransom.
 Part true crime thriller, part morality tale, the absorbing All the Money in the World is above all a testament to the late Mr. Plummer’s acting prowess.

 Captain Phillips (2013)

-When his U.S. containership is hijacked in the Indian Ocean by a group of Somali pirates, Captain Richard Phillips (Tom Hanks) must figure out a way to protect his vessel, his crew and himself from certain ruin.
+When his U.S. containership is hijacked by a group of Somali pirates, Captain Richard Phillips (Tom Hanks) must figure out a way to protect his vessel, his crew and himself from certain ruin.
 Expertly acted and excruciatingly intense, Captain Phillips is a powerful depiction of survival—at any cost.

 In the mood for something nostalgic?
 Check out these classic movies on Netflix Canada.